-Power workers are transforming a muddy footpath in Bookham for local walkers and anglers.
+10 June 2019: Our people are transforming a muddy footpath in Bookham for local walkers and anglers through our Donate a Day programme.

 Dave Tarrant, a project engineer at UK Power Networks Services, has mustered 15 co-workers to help build 150-metres of pathway at Spring Grove Park, a peaceful nature haven off Eastwick Drive.